microsoft/CNTK/Documentation/Documents/Configuration Files.md

 -   Doing this in a separate pass allows nodes to be referenced before they are actually defined in the NDL Script.
 This is a necessary feature for Recursive Neural Networks with a DelayNode.

 -   Having a separate pass allows inline-NDL to support DelayNodes, and “Just-in-time” execution of inline-NDL can occur, where depending on the MEL command that is being executed, we can evaluate the NDL to the appropriate level.
-Some MEL commands need a “final-state” network to excute safely, others may only require the initial pass to be completed.
+Some MEL commands need a “final-state” network to execute safely, others may only require the initial pass to be completed.
 The initial pass is executed when the inline-NDL is encountered, and how much evaluation has happened for each node is tracked.

 -   At the end of this pass the computational network is fully connected and complete